 Integrating mechanical, fluidic, optical, and electronic functionality in a very small package, modern microfluidic devices have important advantages over their conventional counterparts in terms of cost, scale and their ability to integrate directly into larger systems.
 3D modeling and visualization are efficient tools for providing rich quantitative analyses, substantially reducing research time, design and production costs.
 Micro, bio and nano fluidics can be easily and accurately simulated with FLOW-3D’s free surface and multi-fluid modeling capabilities.
 We invite you to explore the various applications and processes that can be better understood through simulation.

 This FLOW-3D simulation of a 2-D microfluidic palette demonstrates a spatio-temporal control on the generated gradients.
 The source and sink are rotated at an angular velocity.
 Also, after every t seconds, the active access port is deactivated and the next port is turned on.
 To see the live status of the diffusion inside the chamber, three line probes are placed in the simulation (marked in red, blue and black, respectively, in the bottom right window of the simulation).
 Read the blog.

 Customer Case Studies

-Challenges, smaller than can be seen by the naked eye, are what our customers using FLOW-3D to model microfluidics applications, face every day.
-FLOW-3D allows these engineers and scientists to model what they cannot replicate in the laboratory to be able to validate life-saving medical devices, study inkjet formation and in some cases, model the naked eye.
+Challenges, smaller than can be seen by the naked eye, are what our customers using FLOW-3D to model microfluidics applications face every day.
+FLOW-3D allows these engineers and scientists to model what they cannot replicate in the laboratory, to validate life-saving medical devices, study inkjet formation and in some cases, model the naked eye.
 Sometimes the smallest problems are the biggest to solve… but FLOW-3D can help.